-- Current knowledge of adult learner characteristics
+- Current knowledge of adult learner characteristics.

-- Sound application of pertinent learning theories
+- Sound application of pertinent learning theories.

-- Incorporation of active learning strategies
+- Incorporation of active learning strategies.

 Course Requirement Checklist

-As the first activity in this course, please read the syllabus and Student Expectations.
-After reading the syllabus and Student Expectations, the student will then complete the related checklist found in Module/Week 1.
+After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.